Wolinsky Fellowship Attorney (to begin September 2024)

-DRA offers a competitive $70,000 base salary, with comprehensive top tier benefits including medical, dental, and vision insurance with 100% paid employee premiums, 401(k) with company contribution, generous holiday and paid time off benefits, and additional health and commuter benefits.
+DRA offers a competitive $70,000 – $80,000 salary, with comprehensive top tier benefits including medical, dental, and vision insurance with 100% paid employee premiums, 401(k) with company contribution, generous holiday and paid time off benefits, and additional health and commuter benefits.

 How to Apply

-- Cover letter, including how you learned about this job opening and what office you would like to work in
+- Cover letter, including which office you would like to work in

 - Unofficial law school transcript